Rama (Kings of Thailand): History

 He decided to give the names "Phutthayotfa Chulalok" and "Phutthaloetla Naphalai", after the names of two Buddha statues, to his two predecessors.
 He was then posthumously given the name "Nangklao" by his successor, King Mongkut, who also tried to establish more systematic royal nomenclature.
 Later historians would refer to King Nangklao's reign as Ratchakan thi Sam (รัชกาลที่ 3, lit. 'the third reign').
 That was becoming more common, probably because of Western influences on Thailand during the reigns of Mongkut and his son, Chulalongkorn.
 Since then, all the reigns of kings in the dynasty are also known unofficially as Ratchakan thi n ('the nth Reign'); hence, the present King's reign is also known as Ratchakan thi sip ('the tenth reign') and extrapolated back to all the earlier kings of the dynasty.

 Since King Vajiravudh called himself Rama VI in English, the name was seemingly equivalent to Thai Ratchakan thi hok.
 This rough translation is still in use today, but no other king in the dynasty before him used the name "Rama" as such.

 However, there have been several kings in the Ayutthaya and Thonburi periods who are best known by the title Ramathibodi ("Overlord Rama").
-Ayutthya itself was borrowed from the name of Rama's capital in the Ramayana epic, Ayodhya.
+Ayutthaya itself was borrowed from the name of Rama's capital in the Ramayana epic, Ayodhya.
 Still, most of the names of the earlier kings as given by historians are titles rather than real names.
 It was not customary to refer to a king by his name during his lifetime, and in many cases, the personal names of the kings are not known.
 Even the titles are often doubtful.
 Each king had his full style and title inscribed on a golden plate, which, however, were all lost when the Ayutthaya Kingdom was destroyed in the sack of the city by the Burmese in 1767.